VHSgunzo/runimage/README.md

 /usr/bin/sshd -D &
 ```

-* When unpacked, use the [Run-wrapper](https://github.com/VHSgunzo/Run-wrapper) binary file to properly launch the container.
+* When unpacked, use the [Run-wrapper](https://github.com/VHSgunzo/Run-wrapper) to properly launch the container.
 * If SELinux is enabled in the system, then there may be problems with the launch and operation of Wine ([solution](https://www.tecmint.com/disable-selinux-in-centos-rhel-fedora))
 * When using TMP_HOME* you may run out of RAM, be careful with this.
 * It is also advisable to use TMPDIR when using --runtime-extract-and-run or RUNTIME_EXTRACT_AND_RUN, because by default, unpacking before starting will be carried out in /tmp, which may also lead to the end of RAM